Image relevance check

 Earlier in the day

-Use this first method cue as the setup point: Bring a pot of water to boil.
+Start with this setup step: Bring a pot of water to boil.

 Before serving